darrylwest/worker-lib/README.md

 ## Supervisor

+The supervisor provides a API to the specific work needed to be done.

+The supervisor also...

-* creates a pool
+* creates and manages a pool of worders (1..)
-* allocates workers based on request
+* dispatches requests by routing to a worker
-* monitors workers
+* monitors worker health, load etc
-* recyles old or damaged workers
+* recyles old or damaged workers replacing with new

 ## References